opendistro/for-elasticsearch-docs/docs/security-configuration/index.md

 # Security - Configuration

-Open Distro for Elasticsearch includes the Security plugin for authentication and access control.
+Open Distro for Elasticsearch includes the security plugin for authentication and access control.
 The plugin provides numerous features to help you secure your cluster.

 Feature | Description
 :--- | :---